rolandexplore93/rolly-smoothies/README.md

 # rolly-smoothies app
-This NodeJS app implements expressJS server, mongo database, and ejs templating language for its views page
+This is smoothies app built with node.js, expressJS server, mongo database, and ejs templating language for its views page.